burdzwastaken/git-rid-of-keys/README.md

 # git-rid-of-keys
-git pre-commit git hook to check for sensitive filenames (content parsing to come)
+git pre-commit hook to check for sensitive filenames (content parsing to come)